Homemade Refried Beans

 Ingredients: Homemade Refried Beans

-- Broth/Stock: If you use the homemade variety, you can save some of the broth from the cooked beans.
-If you didn’t save any, you can use low-sodium vegetable broth and/or stock, as this is what the beans will cook in.
+• Broth/Stock: You can save some of the broth from the cooked beans using the homemade variety.
+If you didn’t save any, you can use low-sodium vegetable broth and/or stock, as the beans will cook in.

-- Onion and Garlic: These will add some extra flavor to the beans when you saute and cook them.
+• Onion and Garlic: When sautéed and cooked, these add extra flavor to the beans.
 They are subtle and straightforward, but a must-add!

-- Extra-Virgin Olive Oil: Traditional recipes often use lard here; however, using extra-virgin olive oil still yields delicious-tasting beans and keeps them heart-healthy!
+• Extra-Virgin Olive Oil: Traditional recipes often use lard here; however, extra-virgin olive oil still yields delicious-tasting beans and keeps them heart-healthy!

-- Lime: *Optional—just a small spritz at the end will give these beans that extra ‘what flavor is that?’ feel to the recipe.
+• Lime: *Optional—a slight spritz at the end will give these beans that extra ‘what flavor is that?’ feel to the recipe.
 It’s not necessary, but it’s a nice addition.

-- Cilantro: *Optional—this may depend on what you use the beans for and whether you decide to add the cilantro.
+• Cilantro: *Optional—this may depend on what you use the beans for and whether you add the cilantro.
 Here’s hoping cilantro doesn’t taste like soap to you!

 How To Make Homemade Refried Beans

-- Add the cooked beans to the skillet and cook for a couple of minutes.
-Then, mix in 2/3 cup of the reserved bean broth or broth/stock.
+2. Add the cooked beans to the skillet and cook for a few minutes.
+Then, mix 2/3 cup of the reserved bean broth or broth/stock.
 Continue simmering (at a lower temperature) for 8-10 minutes.

-- Mash the beans using a potato masher for a chunky texture, or puree them using an immersion blender or food processor for a smoother texture.
-Depending on how thick or thin you like your beans’ texture, you may need to add more of the reserved cooking liquid and/or stock or broth, 1/4 cup at a time.
+3. Mash the beans using a potato masher for a chunky texture, or puree them using an immersion blender or food processor for a smoother texture.
+Depending on how thick or thin you like your beans’ texture, you may need to add more reserved cooking liquid and/or stock or broth, 1/4 cup at a time.

-- Adjust the seasonings to your liking by adding salt and pepper as needed—Spritz with the juice of half a lime.
+4. Adjust the seasonings to your liking by adding salt and pepper as needed.
+Spritz with half a lime juice.

 Refried beans are traditionally made from pinto beans and seasoned with spices and herbs.
-Although you may see versions made with black beans online, in my opinion, pinto beans are the creamiest and most delicious.
+Although you may see versions made with black beans online, I think pinto beans are the creamiest and most delicious.

 You can serve them with Mexican rice (also traditional) as a topping for a tostada (recipe coming soon!) or as a filling for bean burritos.